-The GIGO Dilemma in Project Management and How AI Can Help
+Part 1: The GIGO Dilemma in Projects and How AI Can Help

 In fact, at one of my previous companies, I discovered that roughly 30% of the Jira issues had fewer than five words in their summaries and descriptions.
 Some were merely blank titles with no content, and the ones that did contain words often had a title like “Fix the thing” or “Issue in System”—completely unhelpful when it came to understanding the context.
 On top of that, during our status meetings, project managers frequently used so much PMI jargon that the updates were incomprehensible to senior leadership.
 This resulted in a common refrain from executives: “So what?”
 We were delivering data, but it had little meaning or impact.